The Architecture Becomes Visible

 The Identity Layer

-The legislative timetable is being accelerated anyway.
+The legislative timetable accelerated anyway.

 The government’s framing is careful and consistent: voluntary, convenient, secure.
-The GOV.UK Wallet is designed to hold documents like a driving license and proof of age or eligibility on your phone, and the official pitch is that it simplifies access to services and reduces friction in everyday verification.
+The GOV.UK Wallet is designed to hold documents like a driving license and proof of age or eligibility on a phone, and the official pitch is that it simplifies access to services and reduces friction in everyday verification.
 That may be true.
-It still does not answer the deeper question of who benefits from the resulting legibility.
+It does not answer the deeper question of who benefits from the resulting legibility.

 A national digital identity is not inherently dangerous.
 It is the substrate on which everything that comes next runs.
 Identity linked to money linked to behavior is the system, and the UK is building the first layer now, in public, through the GOV.UK Wallet, digital identity guidance, and rules that connect identity verification to financial compliance.